History of American football positions: More position names

 A tendency was seen, from early on, for players to keep their position names even when playing out of that position.
-For instance, before the minimum number of players on the offensive line was fixed at seven, when players who would otherwise be in the line as guards or tackles played from offensive backfield positions, the formation was known as a "guard(s) back" or "tackle(s) back" formation.
+For instance, before the minimum number of players on the offensive line was fixed at seven when players who would otherwise be in the line as guards or tackles played from offensive backfield positions, the formation was known as a "guard(s) back" or "tackle(s) back" formation.

 Meanwhile, another position name was introduced.
 Players were placed in the offensive backfield just outside their ends, in a position that came to be called "wingback" (WB).
 Formations with one or two wingbacks came to be called single- or double-wing formations.

 Over time, the typically fast back who played fullback, on offense and defense, was replaced by a heavier one who presented a greater threat to run with the ball more or less straight ahead, and to tackle his opponent trying to do the same.
 For this purpose, the player tended to be placed closer to the line than previously—often as far forward as the halfbacks (the offensive backs then forming a letter T, sometimes called a "straight T", later to distinguish it from slight variants wherein other backs did not form a line perpendicular to that from the quarterback) or even farther forward.
 But the position kept being called "fullback".
-On defense, this necessitated another position name for the fast back who played farthest back.
+On defense, this necessitated another position name for the fastback who played farthest back.
 The phrase "goal-tend" was used for a time near the start of the 20th century before settling upon "safety man" or simply "safety" (S), representing the last defense against a breakaway play, and the position from which to field opposing kicks.
 Approximately, on defense, the quarterback and fullback exchanged positions from what they'd been playing on offense, and the quarterback became the safety.

 Still, when at the beginning of the 20th century, a penalty was introduced for hitting the opposing kicker after a kick, the foul was at first called "running into the fullback", inasmuch as the deepest back usually did the kicking.

 Confusion increased when the legalization of the forward pass made it more advisable for teams to defend with fewer on the line of scrimmage and more behind.
 Although the offense could no longer play "guard back", for instance, the defense had no such limitations.
 A common defensive formation was the 6-2-3 or 6-2-2-1, shown below arrayed against an offense's straight T: